 1. Pin your Location on the Map

 When you set up your trail cam, use TrophyTracks to pin that location.
 You can do that from the home screen.
 Use a location pin from the plus button to save a trail camera.
 Provide a name and description good enough for you to remember your different game camera locations.
 We suggest typing in the date you installed it or something descriptive that you will remember.

-Whether you get pictures off of an SD card, or maybe it’s a cellular trail camera, and the pictures are sent to your phone, you can upload the good ones to TrophyTracks in the Scout Log.
+Whether you get pictures off of an SD card, or maybe it’s a cellular trail camera, and the pictures are sent to your phone, you can upload the good ones to TrophyTracks simply with a quick entry.

 Cameras take lots of pictures, and it often becomes cumbersome to manage, but the best pictures are the ones that matter.
 Those crisp images of that buck you’ve been chasing or maybe it’s an evening stand location and deer seem to be walking by a few hours before dark are perfect examples to add to your TrophyTracks log.
 Night-time pictures can be good also, but the problem is we can’t hunt in the dark.
 Generally, we recommend choosing the good daylight photos when the animal first shows up for use in TrophyTracks, along with observation.

 To recap, you can take a screenshot of the photo on your phone, or use your camera to take a picture of your laptop screen – whatever works best for you.
-Then, go into TrophyTracks to create a Scout Log at that location for the date/time the picture was taken.
+Then, go into TrophyTracks to create a Scout Journal at that location for the date/time the picture was taken.
 Then, add an “observation” at that specific time the animal showed up.
-Finally, upload the picture of the animal and Save Hunt.
+Finally, upload the picture of the animal and save the journal.

 It’s that easy, it takes only a few minutes to add a good picture and observation to a Scout Journal.
 In fact, it is one of the best ways we have found for trail camera photo management.